jezzsantos/saastack/docs/how-to-guides/010-subdomain-module.md

 Essentially, infrastructure components are those that deal with any form of IO (input/output). (i.e. memory, disk, internet, database, etc.), and they are the only pieces of software that you would build that are coupled to external services or physical infrastructure like databases, and external 3rd party APIs.

 An API is an infrastructure component that is driven by the internet (HTTP requests).
-All technology "adapters" (a.k.a ports-and-adapters) are also infrastructure components, whether they are driven by the Application Layer, or whether they drive the Application Layer.
+All technology "adapters" (a.k.a. ports-and-adapters) are also infrastructure components, whether they are driven by the Application Layer, or whether they drive the Application Layer.

 For example, a subdomain that we want to build to model cars might be called a `Car` (singular form).